EcsoKit/ecso/README.md

 ## Features

 * **Framework agnostic**: focus exclusively on core ECS aspects.
-* **Haxe-Powered**: integrates with built-in semantics and features (even macros).
+* **Haxe-Powered**: integrates with built-in semantics and features (such as macros, type inference, closures, null safety, etc).
 * **Advanced code-analyzes**: structure for high-level ECS-oriented compiler optimizations.
-* **Super simple API**: lightweight with clarity, readability and discoverability over conciseness policy.
+* **Super simple API**: lightweight with clarity, readability and discoverability in mind.
-* **Cross-platform**: enables target-specific optimizations.
+* **Cross-platform**: enables target-specific optimizations, and run on every Haxe target.
-* **Performance**: while speed is not the current focus, the nature of `ecso` should eventually offer a good level of customization to best fit specific needs, optimizing out branching, unboxing, etc... from systems.
+* **Performance**: while the current focus is on design and not on speed, the nature of `ecso` promises a good level of customization to best fit specific needs, optimizing out branching and unboxing from systems, etc.
-* **Fast Compilation**: plugins are incredibly fast, plus zero-overhead for non-`ecso` projects.
+* **Fast Compilation**: plugins are incredibly fast, with zero-overhead for non-`ecso` projects.

 ## Code example